 The assessment of the course will be based on:

 - a written closed book exam on the lecture and study material;

-- a report of code and supplementary material of the mobile robots lab work;
+- a report or oral presentation on concepts and code of the mobile robots lab work;

 - a report of code and supplementary material of the robot manipulator lab work.